wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/3-functionality.md

 #### Configure test location schedule

 Each location will have its own schedule.
 Any given school can have more than one location available for services and appointments, and each one will need to have its appointments and timeslots configured.
 These schedules will need to be kept up to date.
-You may add or remove capacity and that may impact appointment availability.
+You may add or remove capacity and that may affect appointment availability.
 Consider creating a regular cadence of options based on anticipated needs.
 Persons wanting an appointment will be bound by the constraints you define here.

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing the Service Location Schedule form in the Return to School model-driven app.](../media/service-location-schedule-form.png)](../media/service-location-schedule-form.png#lightbox)